OmarElmelegy/File_Organizer/README.md

 # Directory Organizer

+> Note: This Script does not follow the requirements given by the task, but I left it as it is cuz it's cool

 ## Overview

 This project consists of a Bash script that organizes files into directories based on their file extensions.
 It includes functions defined in an external script (`Functions_Task_A.sh`) to perform the necessary operations.
 The main script takes a folder path as an argument, creates directories within that path based on file extensions, sorts files into these directories, and then outputs the directory structure using the `tree` command.